hebcal/hebcal/README.md

 1. The default: the system manager sets a default city when the program is compiled.
 2. Hebcal looks in the environment variable `HEBCAL_CITY` for the name of a city in hebcal’s database, and if it finds one, hebcal will make that the new default city.
 3. 1 and 2 may be overridden by command line arguments, including those specified in the `HEBCAL_OPTS` environment variable.
 The most natural way to do this is to use the `−c city` command.
 This will localize hebcal to city.
 A list of the cities hebcal knows about can be obtained by typing `hebcal cities` at the command prompt.
-If the city you want isn’t on that list, you can directly control hebcal’s geographic information with the `−l`, `−L`, `−z`, and `−Z DST` switches.
+If the city you want isn’t on that list, you can directly control hebcal’s geographic information with the `−l`, `−L`, and `−z` switches.
 Note that changing the geographic coordinates causes the timezone to default to 'UTC'.
 For a status report on customizations, type `hebcal info` at the command prompt.

 ## Environment